New York Congressman Arrested On Insider Trading Charges

 "We will answer the charges filed against Congressman Collins in Court and will mount a vigorous defense to clear his good name," attorneys Jonathan Barr and Jonathan New said in a statement.
 "We are confident he will be completely vindicated and exonerated."

-The attorneys note that Rep. Collins is not accused of selling any of his own shares, which lost 92 percent of their value after the adverse results of the clinical trial were released.
+The attorneys note that Rep. Collins is not accused of selling any of his own shares, which lost 92 percent of their value after the adverse results of the clinical trial were made public.

 According to the indictment, the elder Collins was not able to sell his stock because it was held in Australia, where trading had been halted in advance of the company's announcement.
+Over-the-counter trading continued, however, in the U.S., where Cameron Collins' and Zarky's shares were held.

-Collins' dealings with Inate Immunotherapeutics are also the subject of a congressional ethics probe.
+Collins' dealings with Inate Immunotherapeutics are also the subject of an ongoing congressional ethics probe.
 He had promoted the stock to former Rep. Tom Price, R-Ga.
 Price's own holdings in the company became an issue when he was nominated to be President Trump's first secretary of health and human services.

 Collins, who is one of the wealthiest members of Congress, was the first member to publicly endorse Donald Trump during the 2016 presidential campaign.
 He also served on Trump's transition team.